catenate/tanote/tanote/lib/tanote.md

 Accept a note, and determine the list of tag indices and the text of the note.

 	tanote.hoon:   |=  n=note

+Return a set of tags.

+	tanote.hoon:   ^-  (set tape)

+Construct a set of all tags in the note text, and add metadata tags from @p. #now

 	tanote.hoon:   (extract-tags-tape (index-tags text.n) text.n)

 ### extract tags from a store